jcmertens/jcmertens/README.md

 - ⚡ Fun fact: ...
 -->

-Moin/Hello, this is the GitHub profile of Merten Schumann.
+Moin/Hello, this is the GitHub profile of Merten Schumann. :-)

-I'm interested in developing solutions in Java and/or in RPL, the Rochade procedure language.
+I'm interested in developing software solutions in Java and/or in RPL, the Rochade procedure language for the Rochade repository.

 I'm available for contract work.
 Remote or daheme in Chemnitz, nor.